xind14/reading-notes/code-201/Class05.md

   - Place no function calls in your code, unless inside of another function.
 Everything should be run by hand from the console.
 This is to give you additional practice using the console and practice efficient app-switching processes.

+> Submission Instructions

+- How did this go, overall?

+  - I got stuck on question 3 and it took me forever to figure out I should've used console.log to see what my outputs were after each line because all I was seeing was the red fail on my console.
+After I realized that writing the rest was easy.

+- What observations or questions do you have about what you’ve learned so far?

+  - I will need more help on interpreting the english literal and I need to understand the opposite of that first.
+I'm going to try and find function codes already written and try to interpret that into words to see if it makes more sense for me.

+- How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?
+  - It took me 2 hours to do this assignment.
+I thought it was going to take shorter, but it was longer because I couldn't see my own mistakes I was writing out for the variables I was assigning.

 ### 5b

 > Deploy your app to GitHub Pages and add any additional final touches to your CSS.
 Run a Lighthouse report making sure your site scores between the 50-65 range and add a screenshot of your score to your README.md.
 Make sure your app is complete and meets all of the requirements from the prior labs.
 Remove any commented out code or console logs including any commented out console logs that were used in the questionnaire.